karnfromgs/RageOnSui/README.md

 More Info: https://docs.google.com/document/d/1V86I_IjmsV9Kp-_8BXXkt0IeALomfbeeThSPcJlBgts/edit?usp=sharing

-- #### Questing NFT
+- #### Hide n Seek/Questing NFT
-Questing NFT is a type of NFT that can be staked or put into the game with a chance of being randomly discovered by other users, up to a maximum of 10%.
-When users come across these NFTs while playing the game, they receive X tokens as a bonus reward.
+Questing NFT is a type of NFT that can be staked or put into the game with a chance of being randomly discovered by other users, up to a maximum of 10% in any match.
+When users come across these NFTs while playing the game, they and the staker receive X tokens as a bonus reward.
 Essentially, it's like a treasure hunt within the game where players can find and earn extra tokens by discovering these special NFTs.

 More Info: https://docs.google.com/document/d/10DyFVPBlEa4v2z1M1blT6aCNMzE6jBPDsbS4Yj6VnaY/edit?usp=sharing